Takab County

 Takab County (شهرستان تکاب) (Note: Also translated as Tekab County) is in West Azerbaijan province, Iran.
 Its capital is the city of Takab.

 History

-The village of Tazeh Kand-e Nosratabad was converted to a city in 2020 and renamed Takht-e Soleyman in 2023.
+The village of Tazeh Kand-e Nosratabad was upgraded to a city in 2020 and renamed Takht-e Soleyman in 2023.

 Demographics

 Ethnicity and religion

 About 65% of the population of the county are Shia Azerbaijanis and 35% are Sunni Kurds.

 Population

 At the time of the 2006 census, the county's population was 81,395 in 17,618 households.
 The following census in 2011 counted 78,122 people in 20,184 households.
-The 2016 census measured the population of the county as 80,556 in 23,482 households.
+At the 2016 census, the population was 80,556 in 23,482 households.

 Administrative divisions

-Takab County's population history and administrative structure over three consecutive censuses are shown in the following table.
+Takab County's population history and administrative status over three consecutive censuses are shown in the following table.